idaholab/moose/tutorials/darcy_thermo_mech/doc/content/workshop/cpp/01_basics.md

 ## Make

-A Makefile is a list of dependencies with rules to satisfy those dependencies All MOOSE-based applications are supplied with a complete Makefile To build a MOOSE-based application just type:
+A Makefile is a list of dependencies with rules to satisfy those dependencies.
+All MOOSE-based applications are supplied with a complete Makefile.

+To build a MOOSE-based application, just type:

 ```text
 make